Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 These stock values will be considered from 01/01/2017.
 Note that investments are not evenly distributed among stocks.
-As a consequence, it will be necessary to compute the weights of every stock within the portofolio.
-The starting point is to download the stocks’ daily prices from 2020-01-01 to 2024-03-01, and merging their adjusted daily prices into the same dataframe
+As a consequence, it will be necessary to compute the weights of every stock within the portfolio.
+The starting point is to download the stocks’ daily prices from 2020-01-01 to 2024-03-01, and merge their adjusted daily prices into the same data frame

 ``` r
 #set the amount of the investment